Aliozzaim/AdTask/README.md

 ## Description

-AdTask is designed to provide a visually appealing and user-friendly experience for exploring and interacting with images.
-Whether you want to browse a curated collection of images or search for specific ones, this application makes it easy to do so.
-Key features include:
+AdTask is built to give you a beautiful and easy way to enjoy and work with images.
+Whether you want to explore a selection of pictures or find specific ones, this app makes it simple.
+Its main features include:

 - **Responsive Image Gallery**: The gallery is laid out using the Masonry layout, ensuring that images fit neatly even on different screen sizes.